aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Telephone system:

-domestic: interatoll communication through microwave links; all inhabited islands are connected with telephone and fax service
+domestic: interatoll communication through microwave links; all inhabited islands and resorts are connected with telephone and fax service

 international: country code - 960; satellite earth station - 3 Intelsat (Indian Ocean)